artefactual/archivematica-docs/getting-started/troubleshooting/error-handling.rst

    be able to continue processing.

 #.
 Remove thumbs.db file: if Archivematica is unable to remove a thumbs.db
-   file, the micro-service will fail and the SIP will continue processing.
+   file, the microservice will fail and the SIP will continue processing.

 #.
 Normalize submission documentation to preservation format: if normalization
-   fails, the micro-service will fail and the SIP will continue processing.
+   fails, the microservice will fail and the SIP will continue processing.

 .. _rejecting: